Strict, blunt, disciplined approach to teaching life’s principles and lessons

 The need for discipline, motivation, and accountability never ends.
 Just as kids need tough love from their parents, we need to practice tough love on ourselves.
 We need to do this in order to grow and reach our potential.
 Many of us are doing a poor job.
 Once no longer under the authority of our parents, we have to become our own parent.
 We have to be able to love ourselves and hold ourselves accountable to high standards.
 We have to practice self-discipline, delay gratification, be able to say “NO’, and limit our exposure to undesirable influences, and practice many other ‘tough love’ activities.
 Just as a parent fails his child when not practicing tough love, we fail ourselves in a similar manner.
 The need to learn and grow does not stop at adulthood, it is never-ending, ever-challenging, and a life-long need.
 We do need tough love in our lives.

 Challenge: Do you practices tough self-love?
 Are you self-disciplined and self-accountable?
 These are very necessary skills to have.
 Chances are you can use some improvement in this area of your life.
 It behooves you to be aware of this need and responsibility.
 Are you less than you can or should be?
 Commit to becoming a good parent to yourself; practice tough self-love; you owe it to yourself to hold yourself to have high standards.

 Wisdom: No life ever grows great until it is focused, dedicated and disciplined.
 Author Unknown

 I can do all things through Christ who gives me strength.
 Philippians 4:13

-If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.
+If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.
 James 1:5